 Its soft, durable tip means you can use the stylus without worrying about scratching your screen’s surface.
 The high-quality, thick rubber means you don’t have to press hard on the screen, as the stylus is exceptionally responsive.

 How We Decided

 We discovered the best styluses online by creating a guideline and sticking to the criteria for each product.
-The most important aspect of a stylus is that it offers excellent precision.
+Whether you’re looking for a stylus compatible with Apple, Samsung, Kindle, or other tablet devices, the most important aspect of a stylus is that it offers excellent precision.
 The stylus should tap the exact location you’re pointing it to without any accidental errors.
 This means the pen should have a thin point to help you target anywhere on your screen.
 As a result, we only chose styluses with a narrow tip for the best accuracy possible.

 We appreciate you may use the stylus for a variety of tasks, including drawing, writing, or tapping.
 Therefore, the weight plays a significant role in accuracy too.
 If the stylus weighs more than 45g, it’ll hurt your wrist after holding it for a while, leading you to rest your wrist on the device, and resulting in marks or permanent scratches.

 The styluses’ tip determines accuracy, too.
 For example, a rubber tip is excellent for providing friction on the screen so you can easily draw a line without marking the screen.
 On the other hand, copper tips are suitable for daily writing and allow you to mark minute details on the screen.
 We avoided any tips larger than 5mm as this size lacks versatility, and makes writing or tapping difficult.

 Other popular options include the Logitech Crayon (a kid-friendly stylus), the Adonit Mark Stylus Pen, and the Wacom Bamboo CS-100.